-- 1. Stop the engine and remove the key from the panel. - Put a container along with a hose under the drain plug (A) located at the bottom of the water cooling box to collect coolant.
+- 1. Stop the engine and remove the key from the panel. - Put a container along with a hose under the drain plug (A and A+C depending of model) located at the bottom of the water cooling box to collect coolant.
 Remove the top filler cap (B) to ease draining flow.